apinge/MeloTTS.cpp/README.md

 # MeloTTS.cpp

 This repository offers a C++ implementation of [meloTTS](https://github.com/myshell-ai/MeloTTS), which is a high-quality, multilingual Text-to-Speech (TTS) library released by MyShell.ai that supports English, Chinese (mixed with English), and various other languages.
 This implementation is fully integrated with OpenVINO.
-Currently, this repository is limited to supporting Chinese mixed with English.
-Support for English is planned for future releases.
+Currently, this repository only supports Chinese mixed with English.
+Support for [English model](https://huggingface.co/myshell-ai/MeloTTS-English) is coming next.

 ## Setup and Execution Guide